 - significant change in living arrangements such as moving from living independently to a care setting

 - particular anniversaries and the memories they evoke.

 Different types of depression require different types of treatment, which may include:

-lifestyle changes (such as diet and physical exercise) for preventing and treating mild symptoms of depression
+- lifestyle changes (such as diet, physical exercise and social supports) for preventing and treating symptoms of depression

 The reality is that depression is unlikely to simply go away on its own.
 In fact, if ignored and left untreated, depression can go on for months, sometimes years, and can have many negative effects on a person’s life.

 The good news is that there is a range of treatments, health professionals and services available to support people with depression.
 There are also many things that people with these conditions can do to support themselves.

 There are many types of psychological therapies that have been found to be effective for depression in older people.
 These include therapies such as cognitive behaviour therapy (CBT) and interpersonal therapy (IPT).
 Reminiscence therapy also appears to be an effective approach to treating depression in older people.

 CBT supports people with depression to identify and change negative patterns of thinking and improve their coping skills so they are better equipped to deal with life’s stresses and conflicts.
 Psychological therapies may not only support a person to recover, but can also help to prevent the depression from reoccurring.

 Psychological treatments can be conducted one-on-one with a professional, in groups, or even online.